kvesik/examgeneration/SETUP.md

 ## IV.
 Download/install Python dependencies

+This task only needs to be done once, unless there is a big update to the software that references new code packages.

 ### Python dependencies for Windows users

  1. Navigate to the `examgeneration` folder (using Windows file explorer) where you saved the GitHub repository in Section [I](#i-downloadinstallconfigure-github-desktop) or [II](#ii-download-repository-from-github) above.